peacecorps/mapping-toolkit/README.md

 ##Blog Posts and Case Studies

+[OSM for Malaria Eradication in Botswana Case Study.] (https://drive.google.com/file/d/0BxqYHzBUSr1NRzlKNk01ekdONE0/view?usp=sharing) By Theresa Govert and Mike Banfield, Peace Corps Botswana.
+February 2015.

 ["'Re mmogo!'
 The White House, Peace Corps and You -- Together We Can Map Botswana".] (http://passport.peacecorps.gov/2015/05/26/re-mmogo-the-white-house-peace-corps-and-you-together-we-can-map-botswana/) By Theresa Govert, Mike Banfield and Christy Nekvinda, Peace Corps Botswana.
 May 26, 2015, Peace Corps Passport.

 ["Mapping and the Power of the Crowd: Peace Corps' Response to Disaster in Vanuatu".] (http://passport.peacecorps.gov/2015/04/03/mapping-and-the-power-of-the-crowd-peace-corps-response-to-disaster-in-vanuatu/) By Courtney Clark, Peace Corps Innovation Fellow.
 April 3, 2015, Peace Corps Passport.

 ["A Break in the Clouds for Open-Source Mapping".] (http://thenicadventure.com/2015/02/11/a-break-in-the-clouds-for-open-source-mapping/) By Conor Sanchez, Peace Corps Nicaragua.
 February 11, 2015.

+["Botswana Weekly Awesome: How do you eat an elephant?"] (http://stompoutmalaria.org/botswana-weekly-awesome-how-do-you-eat-an-elephant/) By Theresa Govert, Peace Corps Botswana.
+October 30, 2014, Stomp Out Malaria.

 [OSM Humanitarian and Government Case Studies] (http://osmlab.github.io/basket/)

 ["For government, OpenStreetMap is more than excellent data.
-It's a transformation".] (http://openstreetmap.us/2015/03/government-and-openstreetmap/) By Mikel Maron.
+It's a transformation".] (http://openstreetmap.us/2015/03/government-and-openstreetmap/) By Mikel Maron, Presidential Innovation Fellow and MapGive.
 March 2015, OpenStreetMap.US.

 ##Promoting Diversity in Mapping